 Magnesium is one of the important minerals required for blood sugar control.
 It is shown in a study that around 35% of people with type 2 diabetes are deficient in magnesium.
 Correcting the levels of magnesium improves insulin function and lowers blood sugar levels.
-Almonds and Peanuts are a good source of Magnesium.
+Almonds and Peanuts are good sources of Magnesium.
 Both Peanuts and Almonds have a low Glycemic Index ( Peanuts GI Value = 13 & Almonds GI value=5) which makes them suitable for people with diabetes.

 3. Peanut vs Almond for Blood Pressure:

-The healthy monounsaturated fat in almonds contributes to lower blood cholesterol levels and reduced arterial inflammation, which ultimately helps to lower the pressure inside the arteries. on the other hand, Peanuts are naturally high in fiber, magnesium, arginine and healthy fat, which may make them a potent fighter against cardiovascular disease, the leading cause of death worldwide.
+The healthy monounsaturated fat in almonds contributes to lower blood cholesterol levels and reduced arterial inflammation, which ultimately helps to lower the pressure inside the arteries. on the other hand, Peanuts are naturally high in fiber, magnesium, arginine, and healthy fat, which may make them a potent fighter against cardiovascular disease, the leading cause of death worldwide.
 According to a study, blood pressure is reduced by 6 mmHg and LDL (bad cholesterol) by 10% just by eating 30 g of them.
 Thirty grams works out to be one or two handfuls depending on the size of the nut and the palm of your hand.
-Both Almonds and Peanuts are a good source of magnesium and potassium, essential minerals to control blood pressure.
+Both Almonds and Peanuts are good sources of magnesium and potassium, essential minerals to control blood pressure.

 4.Peanut vs Almond for controlling Cholesterol:

 It is a popular talk among people that Nuts are a big no for cholesterol patients.
 It is a myth to avoid nuts for maintaining cholesterol levels.
 Biosynthesis of cholesterol happens in the liver with the help of hepatic enzymes.
-Plants do not have liver so obviously, they cannot synthesize.
-Plants have phytosterols which are plant sterols required to maintain HDL level (Good cholesterol) in the body.
+Plants do not have a liver so obviously, they cannot synthesize.
+Plants have phytosterols which are plant sterols required to maintain HDL levels (Good cholesterol) in the body.
 HDL lowers the bad cholesterol.

 Eating one handful of almonds per day can lead to mild reductions in “bad” LDL, cholesterol, potentially reducing the risk of heart disease.
 “Bad” LDL cholesterol can become oxidized, which is a crucial step in the development of heart disease.
 Snacking on almonds has been shown to significantly reduce oxidized LDL.